khalwat/spin-up-craft-5.0-beta/README.md

 ## To Do

-- Enjoy kicking Craft CMS 5.0 Alpha's tires!
+- Enjoy kicking Craft CMS 5.0 Beta's tires!

 Brought to you by [nystudio107](https://nystudio107.com/)